rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The :py:class:`~transitiveDigraphs.WeakBachetRanking` class provides this way a valuable and interesting method for computing weak rankings from given bipolar-valued outranking digraphs.
 Such weak rankings make apparent the actual transitive part of outranking relations.
 And, the first and last equivalence classes of a topological sort of these weak rankings --their **initial and terminal kernels**-- give suitable action candidates for a *first choice*, respectively a *last choice* recommendation.

-Computing kernels in graphs and digraphs is the subject of the next Section.
+Computing such *kernels* in bipolar-valued digraphs is the subject of the next Section.

 .. note::

    The weak *Bachet* ranking rule illustrates convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,1} world whith **sbit-wise Bachet computers**.
 The power of the epistemic disjunctive fusion operator, for instance, is indeed impressive.
 When two arguments prove the *Truthfullness* of a logical statement, their fusion will be **True**.
 When two arguments prove the **Falseness** of the staement, their fusion will be **False**, However, when they provide conjointly a proof of Falseness and and a proof of Thruthfullness, their fusion will be **indeterminate** (zero knowledge).
 It is worthwhile noticing again the essential role this indeterminate **zero** value is given in such a *Bachet* computer.

    Instead of running these days intensely after chimeric and unreliable HPC quantum computer designs, it would be a thousand times more fruitful, less energy and money wasting, to defintely start designing *Bachet* computers.
-But I am sure that their will be a future time where people will wonder how it was possible that the XXth-century bit computing devices could survive so long.
+But I am sure that their will be a future time where people will wonder how it was possible that XXth-century awkward bit computing devices could survive so long.

 ..............................................